sambanova/ai-starter-kit/benchmarking/README.md

   - **model-name**: Model name to be used.
 See section `1.
 Enter a model name and choose the right API type` in [Synthetic Performance Evaluation](#synthetic-performance-evaluation) for more information about model name.
   - **llm-api**: API type to be chosen.
   - **results-dir**: Path to the results directory. _Default_: "./data/results/llmperf"
-  - **num-concurrent-requests**: Number of concurrent requests. _Default_: 1
+  - **num-concurrent-requests**: Number of concurrent requests. _Default_: 1.
+For `vllm` and `both` benchmark modes, this value is used as the request rate passed to `vllm bench serve`.
-  - **timeout**: Timeout in seconds. _Default_: 600
+  - **timeout**: Timeout in seconds. _Default_: 600.
+For `vllm` and `both` benchmark modes, this parameter is not applied on the vLLM runs since it's not supported.
   - **num-input-tokens**: Number of input tokens to include in the request prompts.
 It's recommended to choose no more than 2000 tokens to avoid long wait times. _Default_: 1000.
   - **num-output-tokens**: Number of output tokens in the generation.
 It is strongly recommended to set this value to no more than 2000, as most LLMs cannot generate outputs beyond this limit. _Default_: 1000.
   - **multimodal-image-size**: Size of the pre-set image to be used with a **multimodal** model.
 There are three categories: small (500x500px), medium (1000x1000px) and large (2000x2000px). **Warning!** Multimodal models may activate their guardrails when running benchmarks.
 Changing the input or output number of tokens may help to solve the issue.
-If model is not multimodal, then leave the value to na. _Default:_ na.
+If model is not multimodal, then leave the value to na. _Note_: vLLM benchmarking only supports na (text-only). _Default:_ na.
   - **num-requests**: Number of requests sent. _Default_: 16. _Note_: the program can timeout before all requests are sent.
 Configure the **Timeout** parameter accordingly.
   - **use-multiple-prompts**: Whether to use multiple prompts selected randomly or a single default prompt.
 This option is only available on **text instruct** models.
 Go to [this link](./prompts/user-prompt_template-text_instruct.yaml) if customization is needed. _Default_: False
-  - **save-llm-responses**: Whether to save the actual outputs of the LLM to an output file.
-The output file will contain the `response_texts` suffix. _Default_: False
+  - **save-llm-responses**: Whether to save the actual Kit LLM response texts to an output file.
+The output file will contain the `response_texts` suffix.
+This only applies to the Kit path; vLLM responses are provided in its original JSON output file. _Default_: False
   - **use-debugging-mode**: Whether to use the debugging mode or not.
 WARNING: Debug mode will provide more detailed response at the cost of increased latency. _Default_: False
+  - **benchmark-mode**: Controls which benchmarking engine(s) to run.
+Choose from:
+    - `kit` — run only the SambaNova AI Starter Kit benchmarking engine.
+    - `vllm` — run only the vLLM benchmarking engine (`vllm bench serve`).
+    - `both` — run Kit first, then vLLM sequentially, and print a side-by-side comparison table in the terminal. _Default_: kit.

-   _Note_: You should leave the `--mode` parameter untouched - this indicates what dataset mode to use.
+   _Note_: You should leave the `--mode` parameter untouched — this indicates the dataset generation mode (synthetic, custom, or real workload) and is separate from `--benchmark-mode`.

+   _Note_: `vllm` and `both` modes require vLLM to be installed.
+It is included in `requirements.txt` and installed automatically during environment setup.
+No additional configuration is needed beyond the standard `SAMBANOVA_API_KEY` and `SAMBANOVA_API_BASE` environment variables.

 2. Run the script